Merging divisorial with colored fans

 \subsubsection{An example of rank 1 and $\rightT$-complexity 3}

-We consider $H \subset \SL_3$ given as $\kernel(\omega_\alpha - \omega_\beta)$.
-This yields a horospherical homogeneous space $G/H$ of rank one over the full flag variety $G/B$.
+Let $\kBalt\subset SL_3$ denote the subgroup of lower-triangular matrices.
+We consider the subgroup $H \subset \kBalt$ of matrices whose second diagonal entry is 1.
+This yields a four-dimensional horospherical homogeneous space $G/H$ of rank one over the full flag variety $G/\kBalt$.
 There are four complete embeddings, but we will only have a closer look at two of them, namely those whose colored fans are given in Figure \ref{fig:CFembSL3/H}.